Laminar app icon

 Is there a FireCapture alternative for Mac?+

 Yes.
 Laminar is a native macOS planetary capture app that fills the same role as FireCapture on Windows.
-It records SER video from ZWO, PlayerOne, QHY, ToupTek, SVBONY, Altair Astro, OGMA, RisingCam, MallinCam, and Omegon cameras with full metadata, and adds features FireCapture does not offer, including real-time frame quality analysis, atmospheric seeing scores, and automatic planet tracking.
+It records SER video from ZWO, PlayerOne, QHY, ToupTek, SVBONY, Altair Astro, OGMA, RisingCam, MallinCam, and Omegon cameras with full metadata, plus iPhone Continuity Camera and USB webcams via UVC.
+It adds features FireCapture does not offer, including real-time frame quality analysis, atmospheric seeing scores, and automatic planet tracking.
 Unlike running FireCapture through Wine or CrossOver, Laminar runs natively on Apple Silicon with Metal GPU acceleration.

 Can I do planetary imaging on a Mac without Windows?+